Floorp-Projects/Floorp/docs/contributing/mercurial_bundles.rst

 2. Un-bundle the bundle file to that repository:

-To use the below command in Windows, export the `\path\to\hg` and invoke the command from command prompt.
+To use the below command in Windows, export the ``\path\to\hg`` and invoke the command from command prompt.

-On Ubuntu click on the properties of the file and you can find the path.
+On Linux/Mac click on the properties of the file and you can find the path.
 In case the name of the file is not bundle.hg rename it.

 .. code-block:: shell